loopbackio/loopback-next/docs/site/Loopback-component-authentication.md

 After a request is successfully authenticated, the current user profile is available on the request context.
-You can obtain it via dependency injection by using the `AuthenticationBindings.CURRENT_USER` binding key.
+You can obtain it via dependency injection by using the `SecurityBindings.USER` binding key.

 Parameters of the `@authenticate` decorator can be obtained via dependency injection using the `AuthenticationBindings.METADATA` binding key.
 It returns